Alicepinch/bakemyday/TESTING.md

 - Footer is available across all pages.
 - Quick links work as expected, and redirects user to the specified page.
-- Social link on the footer works as expected, and link opens in a new tab.
+- Social link on the footer works as expected, and the link opens in a new tab.

 #### Error 404 - PASS

-- Works as expected, successfuly captures and handles page not found error.
+- Works as expected, successfully captures and handles page not found error.
-- Go back button on error page works as expected and redirects user back to the homepage.
+- Go back button on the error page works as expected and redirects the user back to the homepage.

 #### Error 500 - PASS

-- Works as expected, successfuly captures and handles internal server error.
+- Works as expected, successfully captures and handles internal server error.
-- Go back button on error page works as expected and redirects user back to the homepage.
+- Go back button on the error page works as expected and redirects the user back to the homepage.

 #### Stripe Webhooks - PASS

 Webhooks work as expected, and give a 200 code.
 ![](docs/testing/stripe-webhook-success.png)

-A confirmation email is sent to customer when a checkout is successful and appears as below:
+A confirmation email is sent to the customer when checkout is successful and appears as below:
 ![](docs/testing/checkout-success-email.png)

 Authentication works correctly when stripe test number is used at checkout: